Key West, FL

 If you are coming from the west coast (Tampa-St. Pete, Naples area) take I-75 south to the Everglades Parkway or the Tamiami Trail and follow either to the Florida Turnpike extension.
 Follow the Turnpike extension south to Florida City, then follow US-1 south to Key West.

-If you are flying into Key West, US Air, Eastern, and Delta Airlines have regularly scheduled daily flights into Key West International Airport.
+If you are flying into Key West, US Air, and Delta Airlines have regularly scheduled daily flights into Key West International Airport.
 From here you will be approximately 10 minutes away from the ship by taxi, or you can call the ship and have the duty driver pick you up.
-The ship is located with COAST GUARD GROUP KEY WEST at the Naval Air Station (NAS) Trumbo Point Annex.
+The ship is located with Sector Key West at the Naval Air Station (NAS) Trumbo Point Annex.

 Housing for Married Personnel.
-Government housing in the area is very nice and provides a quiet, roomy environment.
-Government quarters are available.
+Privatized housing in the area is very nice and provides a quiet, roomy environment.
+Government quarters are not available.

 Currently the Key West area has a limited medical infrastructure.
 If you or your dependents have a medical condition that requires specialized treatment, you may have to be referred to a facility outside the local area.
 In the case of dependents this could result in out of pocket expenses.
-If you have any questions regarding medical care for an existing medical condition please call (305)293-4570 ext 4565 or our HS1 at (305)292-8883.
+If you have any questions regarding medical care for an existing medical condition please call the Clinic (305) 292-8715 or our HS1 at (305) 292-8883.

 If your spouse or dependents are interested in obtaining a part time or full time job while in Key West, the opportunities are good outside the corporate environment.
 There are numerous hotels, restaurants, hospitals, schools and tourism related opportunities.
 Listed below are job placement agencies for the area:

-COAST GUARD GROUP KEY WEST is a Seventh Coast Guard District unit.
-GROUP KEY WEST'S area of responsibility (AOR) encompasses the area just south of Miami down to the Yucatan Channel.
-The Group includes three stations:
+Coast Guard Sector Key West is a Seventh Coast Guard District unit.
+Sector Key West’s area of responsibility (AOR) encompasses the area just south of Miami down to the Yucatan Channel.
+The Sector includes three stations:

 Their missions include search and rescue, maritime law enforcement and aids to navigation.

-These patrol boats conduct 1 - 2 week patrols followed by a 1 - 2 week inport period.
+These FRCs conduct 1 - 2 week patrols followed by a 1 - 2 week inport period.
 Their missions are maritime law enforcement and search and rescue.
-The crew consists of 13 enlisted, 1 Chief and 2 Officers.

 Your help is needed to keep this information package current and useful.
 If errors are noted or if you feel there is any additional information which should have been included, please inform your sponsor or the yeoman when you report.